 At Matsuzushi, it’s $25 for omakase that consists of 11 pieces chef’s choice nigiri and 1 piece chef’s choice temaki.
 The boyfriend firs took me here for my birthday back in February (it was $22 then) and I’ve been coming back on a monthly basis since!
 I figured after my third visit, it was about time that I brought my camera along and capture the experience.

 Reservations are a must especially on the weekend if you’re wanting omakase!

 Tai (Red Snapper)

 This was my favourite!!
 The texture was so smooth and velvety.

 At first I had no idea what I was eating so I politely asked the chef what he had just served our party.
 Due to his limited English, he was unable to translate it back to me in English so he googled it with his iPad!
 He’s so cute 😀

 A brush of nikiri (sweet soy sauce)

 A little surprise!
-Real crab miso soup during our meal.
+Kani Miso Soup during our meal.
 The miso soup was really delicious and I loved the addition of diced daikon.
 Added a subtle sweetness to the soup.